regan-sarwas/npmap.js/API.md

 ### <a name="legend">L.npmap.legendControl(config: object)</a>

-Create a control to display a legend on the map.
+Create a control that displays legend information and add it to a map.

 _Arguments_:

-The first, and only, argument is required, and must be a config object with the following property:
+The first, and only, argument is required, and must be a config object with the following properties:

 * (Required) `html` (String): An HTML string to add to the control.